-If you are applying for this course from outside the UK/EU, click apply now.
+If you are applying for this course from outside of the UK click Apply Now

-Course starts: 16 September 2019Apply now
+Course starts: 16 September 2024Apply now

 This course equips you with the necessary technical skills to develop games both independently and within a multidisciplinary environment, backed by industry standard practices.
 You will have the opportunity to develop games for platforms such as PC, mobile and console.
 With a focus on programming, you will become adept in games programming using industry relevant languages (e.g. C#, C++) and mathematical concepts through popular game engines such as Unity, and the Unreal Engine.
-You will work with other students to develop games as part of a games studio environment, simulated in our specialised games lab.
+You'll work with other students to develop games as part of a games studio environment, simulated in our specialised games lab.

 Some modules have prerequisites.
 Read more about what this means in our Help and Advice article.